-How to cook deer liver perfectly on the stove.
-Venison liver recipe with crispy onions sauteed in a skillet on stovetop to tender.
+How to cook deer liver on the stove with crispy onions sauteed in a skillet on is a delicious meal.
 If you have only made beef liver but want to try others this is a great way to cook it well.

 Venison or deer liver cooks up nicely if done right.
 We will talk about what other ingredients go well and how long to soak it in milk to tone down the gamey flavor.
 NO more wasting parts of the animal, how to cook organ meat is here, it seriously can be delicious and this is how. (affiliate links present)